Yachim/Advent-of-Code/AoC2015/README.md

 ### The difference between list, tuple and set
  - list:
-   ✔️ is mutable
+   ...✔️ is mutable
-   ✔️ is ordered
+   ...✔️ is ordered
-   ✔️ supports indexing or slicing
+   ...✔️ supports indexing or slicing
-   ✔️ allows duplicate elements
+   ...✔️ allows duplicate elements
- - ple:
+ - tuple:
-   ❌ is immutable
+   ...❌ is immutable
-   ✔️ is ordered
+   ...✔️ is ordered
-   ✔️ supports indexing or slicing
+   ...✔️ supports indexing or slicing
-   ✔️ allows duplicate elements
+   ...✔️ allows duplicate elements
- - t:
+ - set:
-   ✔️ is mutable
+   ...✔️ is mutable
-   ❌ is not ordered
+   ...❌ is not ordered
-   ❌ doesn't support indexing or slicing
+   ...❌ doesn't support indexing or slicing
-   ❌ doesn't allow duplicate elements
+   ...❌ doesn't allow duplicate elements
 #### frozenset
 Immutable version of set.
 Can be an element of a set (normal set can't).